mcptest-user/LUFFY/README.md

 ## Inference

-LUFFY supports both math and reasoning tasks.
 Here’s an example of using LUFFY for inference:

 <details>
 <summary>Click to view inference example</summary>